haskus/haskus-manual/source/system/building.rst

 System building guide
 ==============================================================================

-In volume 1, we describe how to build and test systems based on Linux by using ``haskus-system``.
+In this guide we describe how to build and test systems based on Linux by using ``haskus-system``.

 .. toctree::